PreciselyData/Private-Spatial-APIs/README.md

 1. **Flexibility of deployment**

-   Private Spatial APIs services are delivered as separate microservices in multiple Kubernetes pods using container-based delivery.
+   Private Spatial APIs are delivered as separate microservices in multiple Kubernetes pods using container-based delivery.
    Containers are orchestrated by Kubernetes with efficient distribution of workloads across a cluster of computers.

 2. **Elastic scaling and clusterings**